 When people think about the Philippines, they immediately think of a tropical paradise—pristine, white sand beaches, clear, blue waters, towering palm trees, and even the beach party vibe.

 After all, the Philippine beaches are known around the world for its picturesque islands, particularly Boracay and Palawan.
 But, there are other islands in the Philippines that offer a unique island experience and Batanes is the best example of this.

-Explore Batanes tours and activities that you can add in your itinerary for a hassle-free experience.
+Explore Batanes tours and activities and Philippine travel packages that you can add in your itinerary for a hassle-free experience.

 Best Palawan Guide: Top Tours, Where to Stay, How to Get Around

 20 Most Beautiful Sandbars in the Philippines: White Sand, Longest, Vanishing

 11 Best Santorini-Like Resorts in the Philippines: Near Manila, Cebu, Palawan, Vigan

 15 Best Tropical Bali-Like Resorts in the Philippines: Near Manila, Siargao, Cebu, Bohol

 Other interesting articles